 - Use either fresh or frozen green peas, do not used canned as they are salted and are mushy and just not great for this recipe.

 - You may need to cook the rice on the saute setting just for 1-3 minutes to reduce the liquid further after you open the lid of your pressure cooker, it really shouldn’t take very long but just be careful the rice does not start to stick to the pot.

-Can you make a Risotto with White Rice?
+Can you make Risotto with White rice?

 The short answer is no, you can’t make risotto with long grain white rice, it simply won’t cook up in the same way as it’s not as very starchy and it’s better suited for making pilaf than risotto.

 This post contains affiliate links